okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 1. Continue as the customer admin persona from the OIN Wizard > **Generate instance** pages.
 Alternatively, if you aren't in the OIN Wizard, go to **Applications** > **Applications** > your app integration instance in the Admin Console.
 1. From your app integration instance page, click the **Assignments** tab.
 1. Click **Assign** and then select either **Assign to People** or **Assign to Groups**.
-1. Enter the appropriate people or groups that you want to have SSO into your application, and then click **Assign** for each.
+1. Enter the appropriate people or groups that you want to have SSO into your app, and then click **Assign** for each.
 1. Verify the user-specific attributes for any people that you add, and then select **Save and Go Back**.
 1. Click **Done**.
 1. If you want to go back to the OIN Wizard, click **Begin testing** (upper-right corner).
 The **Test your integration experience** page appears.
 Testing guidance is provided on this page, and you can submit your integration after you've successfully completed testing.